Scottish League Cup: Trophy

+Before the competition's official inception, the Scottish Football League awarded the Southern League Cup winners a trophy that had been borrowed from the Scottish Football Association.
+In the summer of 1946, the Scottish FA asked for the return of that trophy, which became the Victory Cup.

+This left the Scottish Football League without a cup for their new tournament.
+On 15 January 1947, long-term Clyde, and then Scottish Football League, chairman John McMahon donated the three-handled trophy that is still used to this day.

-Since the competition's inception, the winning team has been awarded the three-handled trophy known as the Scottish Football League Cup.
-However, during the 1980s when Skol lager sponsored the competition, a second trophy known as the Skol Cup was awarded as well.
+During the 1980s when Skol lager sponsored the competition, a second trophy known as the Skol Cup was also awarded.
 After the 1987–88 competition when Rangers won their third Skol Cup, they were given the trophy permanently and a new Skol Cup with a slightly different design was introduced the following season.

-It was long term Clyde and then Scottish Football League chairman John McMahon who donated the trophy that is still awarded to the winners of the competition to this day.

 European qualification

 Until 1995, the winners of the Scottish League Cup were granted a place in the UEFA Cup, although this privilege was rarely invoked as the winning teams usually qualified for Europe by some other means, such as winning the League Championship or Scottish Cup.
 The final example of this was Raith Rovers who represented Scotland in the 1995–96 UEFA Cup after winning the League Cup the previous season as a First Division club.
 Since this privilege has been discontinued, some winners have missed out on European football qualification the following season, including 2015–16 winners Ross County who have still never qualified for European football in their history.
 Additionally Ross County and East Fife are the only League Cup winners to have never played in a UEFA club competition.